doganparlak/doganparlak.github.io/_pages/projects.md

 author_profile: true
 ---

-Below, You can find the projects I have completed during my BSc and MSc degrees.
+Below, You can find the projects I have completed during my B.Sc. and M.Sc. degrees.

 ## An Open-Source Implementation of FIFA’s Enhanced Football Intelligence,